 Phones carry 10 times more bacteria than a toilet seat, according to scientists at the University of Arizona.
 So yes, your phone is actually disgusting.

-The CDC recommends disinfecting frequently touched surfaces like doorknobs, sinks and toilets.
+CDC recommend s disinfecting frequently touched surfaces like doorknobs, sinks and toilets.
 While you definitely should do all that, in reality my phone is actually my most frequently touched object.

 When disinfecting and cleaning your phone, you can use a Clorox or alcohol wipe.
 Before wiping it down, unplug any cables and turn it off first.
 Then, just avoid getting moisture in any openings.
 And definitely wipe your phone case!